athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Clockwork Dragon.md

 abilities_mid:
   - name: ""
   - name: "Self-Destruct"
     desc: "`pf2:r`  A clockwork dragon must use this reaction unless specifically programmed otherwise by its creator.\n\n**Trigger** The clockwork dragon is reduced to 0 Hit Points.\n* * *\n\n**Effect** The dragon screeches to a stop and emits a steady, loud ticking sound.
-At the beginning of what would have been its next turn, the dragon explodes, dealing 12d10 piercing damage in a 40-foot emanation (DC 37 Reflex check save).\n\nAn adjacent creature can cancel the self-destruct sequence by succeeding at a DC 37 Thievery check check to [[Actions/Disable a Device|Disable a Device]]."
+At the beginning of what would have been its next turn, the dragon explodes, dealing 12d10 piercing damage in a @Template[emanation|distance:40] (DC 37 Reflex check save).\n\nAn adjacent creature can cancel the self-destruct sequence by succeeding at a DC 37 Thievery check check to [[Actions/Disable a Device|Disable a Device]]."

 attacks:
   - name: ""